A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Mathematical Framework

-In this section we will show that the system (\ref{sys}) can be diagonalized by an application of Cauchy-Riemann operator.
+Here $(u_0,v_0)$ is the initial flow estimate obtained from the pixel correspondence, $a_0=\beta/\alpha$ is a positive constant.
+Since there is no pixel motion at the boundary, it is natural to work with Dirichlet boundary conditions.
+We will show that the system (\ref{sys}) can be diagonalized by an application of Cauchy-Riemann operator.
 This special feature is intriguing as well as of great advantage for later analysis.
 Let us first rewrite the system (\ref{sys}) as

 where

 As we are in the Sobolev setting, the derivatives are taken in a distributional sense.
 Thus, a key observation is that the order of derivatives can be interchanged.
 Let us denote by $R$ the Cauchy-Riemann operator matrix